From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Optimizing Ensemble Network for CTR Prediction: From Collapse to Stability

-To validate whether our proposed EKTF simultaneously addresses the limitations in Findings 1 to 3 above, we conduct further experiments.
-Figure \ref{EKTF_solution} (a) demonstrates that the ensemble prediction result $\hat{y}$ of EKTF consistently outperforms both the single KD and DML, thereby resolving Finding 1.
-Figure \ref{EKTF_solution} (b) indicates that the performance variations of EKTF's sub-network performance vary more smoothly and with less variance, thus solving Finding 2.
-Lastly, Figure \ref{EKTF_solution} (c) shows that the prediction result $\hat{y}$ differs from the best student network's prediction $\hat{y}_s$ by less than 0.1\%, thus resolving Finding 3.
-Therefore, this validates our hypothesis regarding the causes of Findings 1 to 3.
+The complete training processes of KDEF are shown in Algorithm \ref{training_process}.
+To validate whether our proposed KDEF simultaneously addresses the limitations in Findings 1 to 3 above, we conduct further experiments.
+Fig. \ref{KDEF_solution} (a) demonstrates that the ensemble prediction result $\hat{y}$ of KDEF consistently outperforms both the single KD and DML, thereby resolving Finding 1.
+Fig. \ref{KDEF_solution} (b) indicates that the performance variations of KDEF's sub-network performance vary more smoothly and with less variance, thus solving Finding 2.
+Lastly, Fig. \ref{KDEF_solution} (c) shows that the prediction result $\hat{y}$ differs from the best student network's prediction $\hat{y}_s$ by less than 0.1\%, thus resolving Finding 3.
+Fig. \ref{KDEF_SVD} demonstrates that our KDEF significantly mitigates the dimensional collapse phenomenon.
+For example, in the third layer of the $10\mathbf{x}$ network, the knowledge abundance reaches 18.5\%, whereas the $1\mathbf{x}$ network, as shown in Fig. \ref{Net_collapse_all} (a), exhibits only 9.25\%.
 Meanwhile, we further average $\mathcal{L}_{CTR}$ and $\mathcal{L}_{DML}$ rather than simply summing them.
 This approach ensures that the training is predominantly guided by the stable teacher model and helps reduce the instability caused by fluctuations in early loss.
-Additionally, we find that using an ensemble of student models with heterogeneous architectures can further improve the performance of the model, which will be elaborated further in Section \ref{Experiments}.
+Besides, it is worth noting that if we can reduce the performance gap between the sub-networks $\hat{y}_s$ and the ensemble prediction $\hat{y}$, we can achieve a more flexible ensemble model.
+When higher performance is required, we can employ the ensemble model; conversely, when lower model complexity is needed, we can utilize the best-performing student model.